Jbsco/ESP-aqua-CO2/README.md

 # Aquarium CO₂ Control System

-This project is a CO₂ control system for an aquarium, using the LilyGO T-QT V3 S3 (ESP32-S3) board.
+This project is a CO₂ control system for an aquarium, using the LilyGO T-Display-S3 ESP32 board.
 It maintains a target pH level by reading a pH sensor and controlling a CO₂ solenoid valve via a PID controller.
 The system features a real-time graph of pH values and solenoid status displayed on the onboard TFT.

 ---